Here are some of the common issues with Outlook you might run into and how to fix them.

-There are a few reasons this might be happening, but the first thing you should check is your email software/account settings.
+There are a few reasons this might happen, but you should check your email software/account settings.

-If you’re not sure how you can check the settings for your email account, we have separate guides on how to check the settings in different types of email software.
+If you’re not sure how you can check the settings for your email account, we have separate guides on checking the settings in different types of email software.

 Most of the settings are the same, such as the Port numbers and SSL/TLS settings.
 The only difference will usually be the incoming/outgoing server.

-For dedicated email hosting services, the incoming/outgoing server will be ventraip.email.
-If you have a cPanel email account, you can usually set mail.mydomainhere.com (replacing mydomainhere.com with your own domain) as the incoming/outgoing server.
+For dedicated email hosting services, the incoming/outgoing server will be ventraip.
+Email.
+If you have a cPanel email account, you can usually set mail.mydomainhere.com (replacing mydomainhere.com with your domain) as the incoming/outgoing server.
 Learn more about obtaining your correct server settings here.

 The port numbers are: